-Electrograms (EGMs) during left atrial appendage (LAA) pacing at a pacing cycle length of 600 ms demonstrating posterior mitral isthmus (MI) block and its reconnection with an endocardial conduction gap.
-(Left panel) Before achieving MI block.
-(Middle panel) After achieving MI block.
-Atrial EGMs recorded in the coronary sinus (CS) demonstrate a proximal-to-distal activation sequence.
-MAP is located at the endocardial MI lesion.
-The interval between the stimulus and EGM recorded on the MAP is 190 ms. (Right panel) Atrial EGMs recorded in the CS showing the reconnection of MI lesion.
-EGMs in the CS showing double components: far-field left atrium (LA) EGMs with low amplitude and frequency (arrows) precede the near-field CS EGMs with high amplitude and frequency (arrowheads).
-LAA pacing demonstrates a distalto-proximal activation sequence of the LA (arrows) followed by middle-to-distal and -proximal activation sequences of the CS (arrowheads).
+Atrial EGMs recorded in the CS showing the reconnection of MI lesion.
+EGMs in the CS showing double components: far-field left atrium (LA) EGMs with low amplitude and frequency demonstrating a distal-to-proximal activation sequence (arrows) and the near-field CS EGMs with high amplitude and frequency demonstrating a middle-to-distal activation sequences of the CS (arrowheads).
 MI, mitral isthmus; S, stimulus.
-Figure 2.

-EGMs during LAA pacing at a pacing cycle length of 600 ms demonstrating a Wenckebach periodicity at the endocardial MI lesion.
 Note that the intervals between the stimulus and far-field LA EGMs recorded in the CS 1-2 to CS 5-6 gradually prolong and shorten again (numbers), indicating a Wenckebach periodicity at the posterior MI lesion.

 Figures

 Figure 1